.png)

 Proudest Gardening Moment: "My first pandemic summer my tomato plants did so well, they were taller than my neighbor's home.
 I had such an abundance towards the end of the season that I was able to make the best tomato soup I had ever had.
 Hoping they do as well this year!"

-Farm Operations Administrative Manager
+Farm Operations Assistant

 Karin Johnson